top of page

 These are large goals, and it seems like an impossible task.
 That's why I created two courses that guide you through the process of how to accomplish these two goals:

-1. Building Safety Anchors: this course teaches you how to identify safety, experience it and strengthen your safety pathways.
+1. Building Safety Anchors: this course teaches you how to identify safety, experience it, and strengthen your safety pathways.

 Luckily, you don't need to choose which one to go with.
 I created the Total Access Membership that unlocks all my courses and private community for you.
-For on subscription price, you get it all.

 Learning to anchor in your safety state is the key to reducing your panic attack intensity and frequency.
 It's also the foundation for further trauma recovery work if you are heading in that direction.